Timperley: Events and venues

 The Altrincham and District Astronomical Society meets 10 times a year.

 The South Trafford Archaeological Group (STAG) was formed in 1979 and provides facilities for volunteer archaeologists from south Manchester and north east Cheshire.
 The group is based near Timperley Old Hall and the clubhouse of the Altrincham Municipal Golf Course.
 STAG have been involved with sites such as Carrs Mill in Stalybridge; Moss Brow farm in Warburton; Moore's hat factory in Denton; the medieval hall in Urmston; and the medieval moated site of Timperley Old Hall.

 Since 1984 Timperley has held a country fair on the open ground of Lark Hill by Thorley Lane.
 The fair, held every September (usually the second Saturday), has a variety of art, craft and charity stalls.
 It is organised by a small committee of local residents.

 Sport

 Timperley Cricket Club was founded in 1877; the club moved to its present site, near Altrincham Municipal Golf Club, in 1883.
 Timperley Hockey Club was formed in 1886 and became the first club in the north of England.
-Today Timperley Sports Club provides facilities for cricket, hockey and lacrosse.
+Today Timperley Sports Club provides facilities for cricket, hockey, football and lacrosse.
 In 2006 the club was named Trafford Sports Club of the Year and Greater Manchester Sports Club of the Year.